Season of Glass (album): Background

 The album was released less than six months after Lennon's death and deals with it directly in songs such as "Goodbye Sadness" and "I Don't Know Why".
 Lennon and Ono's son Sean Lennon features on "Even When You're Far Away", recounting a story his father used to tell him.

-The front cover depicts Lennon's bloodstained glasses (worn on the day of his murder) next to a half-full glass of water, with a view of Central Park in the background.
+The front cover depicts the glasses Lennon was wearing on the day of his murder next to a half-filled glass of water, against a backdrop of Central Park.
 The choice of album cover was considered controversial by the record company:

 I used a photo I took of John's blood-stained glasses on the record cover.
 The record company called me and said the record shops would not stock the record unless I changed the cover.
 I didn't understand it.
 Why?
 They said it was in bad taste.
 I felt like a person soaked in blood coming into a living room full of people and reporting that my husband was dead, his body was taken away, and the pair of glasses were the only thing I had managed to salvage – and people looking at me saying it was in bad taste to show the glasses to them.
 "I'm not changing the cover.
 This is what John is now," I said.